ABOUT THE SMART MAMA

 BOOKS, BLOGGING AND MORE

-I am the author of Smart Mama’s Green Guide: Simple Steps to Reduce Your Child’s Toxic Chemical Exposure from Hachette Book Group USA.
-The book has gotten great reviews:
+I am the author of the forthcoming Smart Mama’s Green Guide: Simple Steps to Reduce Your Child’s Toxic Chemical Exposure from Hachette Book Group USA.
+It will be out in June – reserve your copy now!

-I’ve blogged for Greenzer and am a former contributor to 5 Minutes for Going Green.
-I currently blog for LA Moms Blog and Healthy Child Healthy World.
-I also volunteer for Healthy Child Healthy World as Educational Programs Specialist.
+I’ve blogged for Greenzer.
+I also blog at 5 Minutes for Going Green, LA Moms Blog and Healthy Child Healthy World.
+I also volunteer for Healthy Child Healthy World Here as Educational Programs Specialist.

 Here are some posts at 5 Minutes for Going Green: